 Unprofitable or undesirable contracts may be terminated.
 For example a lease, supply contract or even employment contracts when cutting prior to or under a CVA.

 A proportion of the debts owed by a company must be settled during the course of a CVA.
-This could be as low as 50% of the sums owed (subject to creditors’ approval).
+This could be as low as 50% of the sums owed (this may require some negotiating with creditors..).